Health Care Policymaking - Agenda Setting

 Dr. Fowler received a Ph.D. in political science from the University of Wisconsin – Madison in 2007.
 Dr. Fowler’s dissertation provides one of the first systematic examinations of both the content and effect of local television news coverage of elections.
 As a Scholar, she studied the emergence and evolution of competitive framing surrounding HPV-related policy action in local media and how publicized controversy may have shaped public decisions about and confidence in vaccination and immunization programs more generally.
 She also worked on another project examining variation in health news across outlets with a particular focus on whether media diminish or exacerbate existing inequalities.

-Dr. McDaniel holds a Ph.D. in political science from the University of Illinois at Urbana-Champaign and is currently on leave from the University of Texas at Austin, where he is an assistant professor in the Department of Government.
+Dr. McDaniel holds a Ph.D. in political science from the University of Illinois at Urbana-Champaign.
+He is currently an associate professor in the Department of Government at the University of Texas at Austin.
 His research focuses on religion and politics, and racial and ethnic politics.
 He is particularly interested in the role of Black religious institutions in shaping Black political behavior.
 His recent book, Politics in the Pews: The Political Mobilization of Black Churches, examines the determinants of Black church political engagement.
 He is currently working on projects that examine the political consequences of differing religious interpretations and how people define citizenship.
 His project while in the Program examined how religious interpretation influences attitudes towards health care policy.